Mariusz Pudzianowski: Rugby

 Pudzianowski is also a keen amateur rugby union player, and plays with Blachy Pruszyński Budowlani Łódź.

 Strongman diet

 Pudzianowski is liberal with his diet and is often seen eating chocolate, ice cream or burgers.
 On one of the World Strongman events shown on TV, and an interview for MTV, when asked about his diet he said: "I eat everything.
 I do not follow any particular diet.
 I eat anything I want, anytime I want".

 He said for MTV that he prefers Polish cuisine.
 When he has some time he often cooks himself, as he does not particularly fancy meals from restaurants.
 He often eats bigos, Polish soups, Polish sausages and typical Polish dinners with cooked potatoes, 200–300 g of meat and some salads (usually cucumber salad).

-In an interview at the beginning of his world strongman career he said that his supplements, training, massages, etc. costs him approximately 6000 złoty (ca. U.S. $2,000) per month.
+In an interview at the beginning of his world strongman career he said that his supplements, training, massages, etc. costs him approximately 6000 złoty (c.
+U.S. $2,000) per month.